 Coronaviruses have been responsible for outbreaks such as SARS (severe acute respiratory syndrome), MERS (Middle East respiratory syndrome) and the current novel coronavirus (COVID-19) pandemic.

-- Novel coronavirus (COVID-19) is responsible for the 2019/2020 outbreak, which started in the city of Wuhan in China.
-The virus has caused a range of symptoms from mild ones similar to a cold to more severe pneumonia-like symptoms.
-Read more about the Covid-19 outbreak.
+- COVID-19 symptoms range from mild ones similar to a cold to more severe pneumonia-like symptoms.
+Read more about the COVID-19 outbreak.

 - MERS symptoms usually include fever, cough and shortness of breath, which often worsens to pneumonia.
 About 3 or 4 out of every 10 patients reported with MERS have died.
 MERS cases continue to occur, primarily in the Arabian Peninsula.
 Read more about MERS.

 - SARS symptoms often included fever, chills and body aches, which usually progressed to pneumonia.
 No human cases of SARS have been reported anywhere in the world since 2004.
 Read more about SARS.

 Human coronaviruses are most commonly spread from an infected person to others through: